I’m interested to know if you sell natural sunscreen products. If you do, what is the SPF range? Is it water repellent for sports? What is the cost?

 So if I create the recipe that my customers approve of, and follow the SPF requirements set by the FDA, I’ve got the perfect product, right?

-Not so fast, surfer.
+Not so fast, Surfer.

 I dove into the research last summer with the hope of having something ready for you to buy in 2015.
 Here’s what I found: